 Made by Mark Mohler.
 This mid-sized pot is a nice size for the large solo tea drinker.
-Well rounded size-wise, a good choice if you would like one pot to use for all occasions.
+The hermit with a pot of tea...
+Ideal.
+The clay feels dry, and transforms when water is added.
+There is a sense of softness.

 From the artist: